Create an Inbound Growth Strategy in 7 steps

 Step 3 - Buyer Personas

 No put all this research together into some actual profiles.
-Add demographic data, interests and knowledge levels to the profile.
+Add demographic data, interests, and knowledge levels to the profile.
 If you have a chance, add psychographic data too.
-An easy way to do this is to look at LinkedIn profiles of your potential customers and use CrystalKnows to discover their personality.
+An easy way to do this is to look at LinkedIn profiles of your potential customers and use CrystalKnows to discover their personalities.